Computer painting or

 by Wolfgang Hock

-Most who use photos for painting do this in order that pictures look like photography, i.e. they want to imitate the “realism” to fake something what they don’t know how to do, what you can see in many paintings of the so-called "Photorealism" of the 70s until today.
+Most who use photos for painting do this in order that pictures look like photography, i.e. they want to imitate the “realism” of the photo to fake something what they don’t know how to do, what you can see in many paintings of the so-called "Photorealism" of the 70s until today.

 Exactly this I don’t do.

 Further, the use of computers with Photoshop is intended to polish photographs by the use of effect-filters, how you can see in those dreary magazines and TV programs where everybody and everything looks the same.